CValentinTraverso/minesweeper-api/README.md

 ## Usage

+This service is available in: http://18.224.199.52:9000

-This api contains swagger documentation, once running, go to [swagger online tool](https://petstore.swagger.io/?_ga=2.137711664.1210155368.1601735400-1698795516.1601735400#/) and put http://localhost:9000/v2/api-docs in the explore bar
+This api contains swagger documentation, once running, go to [swagger online tool](https://petstore.swagger.io/?_ga=2.137711664.1210155368.1601735400-1698795516.1601735400#/) and put http://localhost:9000/v2/api-docs in the explore bar.

+Also there is an insomnia rest file called minesweep.insomnia.json that you can import into insomnia

 ### Curl samples